pinot-contrib/pinot-docs/basics/getting-started/pushing-your-data-to-pinot.md

 For example, in our sample table, the `studentID,firstName,lastName,gender,subject` columns are the dimensions, the `score` column is the metric and `timestampInEpoch` is the time column.

-Once you have identified the dimensions, metrics and time columns, create a schema for your data, using the reference below.&#x20;
+Once you have identified the dimensions, metrics and time columns, create a schema for your data, using the reference below.

 {% code title="/tmp/pinot-quick-start/transcript-schema.json" %}
 ```bash